holarxmanuel/simple_shell/README.md

-# simple_shell
-A repo for simple shell buisness
+Juet a repo for simple shell buisness